Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - by inverse split tunnelling : use the VPN only for a list of apps and URLs

 Split tunnelling can be a risk to organizations, as it creates an alternative path from the internal network to the internet.

-### VPN Concentrator

-A VPN Concentrator is a specialized networking hardware device that aggregates multiple VPN connections from remote clients.
-It simplifies and centralizes the management of VPN connections, to allow access from remote users or branch offices to the main network.
-It is placed at the forefront of the network, next to the firewall.
-It comes with dedicated software to support VPN connections.

 ## RADIUS (Remote Access Dial-In User Service)